BB-Simon/awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for their original design.
+I would like to thank Microverse for their idea of awesome book project and fidelity wireframes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>